 - Processing times.
-Time very often means money in business, so consider how long it will take each company to transfer the funds to your account from overseas.
+Time means money in business, so consider how long it will take each company to transfer the funds to your account from overseas.

 - Customer support.
 If you ever have a question or a problem with a transaction, knowing that prompt and friendly customer support is just a phone call away can provide peace of mind.
 See how you can get in touch with customer support and during which hours it is available.